peaBerberian/RxPaired/server/README.md

 The RxPaired-server uses WebSocket connections relying on HTTP, and not HTTPS.

-This may be problematic when testing applications running inside an HTTPS page outside of the local host, as browsers will generally block such "unsecure" requests when coming from a "secure" web page.
+This may be problematic when testing applications on devices running as an HTTPS page, as browsers will generally block such "unsecure" requests when coming from a "secure" web page.

 To work-around this issue, it is for now recommended to set up an HTTPS proxy, which will redirect to the right RxPaired port(s).